State of Cybersecurity in Canada 2026: 10 Findings That Should Change Your Plan

 Finding 9: Microsoft Defender XDR is the SMB consolidation play

-The capsule answer: most of my clients already pay for Microsoft 365 Business Premium or E5, and inside that license sits a security stack worth more than the seat fee.
-Defender for Endpoint, Defender for Office 365, Defender for Identity, Microsoft Purview for data loss prevention, and Microsoft Sentinel for SIEM are increasingly the right-sized platform for a Canadian SMB.
+Short answer: most of our clients already pay for Microsoft 365 Business Premium or E5, and a security stack worth more than the seat fee sits inside that licence unused.
+Defender for Endpoint, Defender for Office 365, Defender for Identity, Microsoft Purview, and Microsoft Sentinel are increasingly the right-sized platform for a Canadian SMB.

-The honest tradeoff is operational: a Microsoft-anchored stack reduces tool sprawl and contract count, but it concentrates risk on one vendor.
-I think that tradeoff is correct for almost every SMB I serve, and I run the SOC layer on top of it.
-The Defender XDR + Sentinel + Entra ID Conditional Access combination is the consolidation pattern I now recommend by default.
+The honest tradeoff is operational.
+A Microsoft-anchored stack cuts tool sprawl and contract count while concentrating risk on one vendor.
+In our experience that tradeoff is correct for almost every SMB we serve, and we run the monitoring layer on top of it rather than beside it.

 Finding 10: The CISSP-led MSP is the trust signal that closes deals

-The capsule answer: prime contractors and underwriters now ask if your security partner holds real security credentials.
-The CISSP designation, ISO 27001-aligned operations, and a documented incident response capability are now line items on supplier questionnaires from designated operators.
-They were not three years ago.
+Short answer: prime contractors and underwriters now ask whether your security partner holds real security credentials.
+The CISSP designation, ISO 27001-aligned operations, and a documented incident response capability appear as line items on supplier questionnaires from designated operators.
+Three years ago they did not.

-I led Fusion Computing through CISSP certification because I watched my clients lose deals over a missing checkbox on a security questionnaire.
+Fusion Computing operates as a CISSP-led MSP because I watched clients lose deals over a missing checkbox on a security questionnaire.
 In 2026 the question is no longer hypothetical.
-If your MSP cannot show evidence of credentialed security leadership, expect to lose enterprise opportunities to a competitor whose MSP can.
+If your provider cannot evidence credentialed security leadership, expect to lose enterprise opportunities to a competitor whose provider can.

-What I tell every Canadian SMB owner in 2026
+The 2026 checklist I give every Canadian SMB owner

 Five moves matter more than the next twenty.
-Each is reachable in 90 days, and each is what underwriters and prime contractors now ask first.
-This is the same 90-day plan I run with every new managed-security client.
+Each is reachable in 90 days, and each is what underwriters and prime contractors ask about first.
+This is the same 90-day plan I run with every new managed-security client, and you can walk through it with my team before you commit to anything.

 Get a Custom IT Consultation for Your Business